tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    `$PREFIX` = should be same `$OUTPFX` from Stage 1, but if you are dividing into 10x10 tiles, and you want to specify a subset of files to process, you should add any information that would distinguish these files (e.g., for 30-40 latitude, specify veg_hist.30)
    `$STEPLIST` = comma-separated list of processing steps to run, e.g., "0,1,2,3,4,5,6,7,8,9".
 Processing steps:
    - 0: Remove remaining albedo observations that appear impacted by snow (calls `cleanup_albedo.py`).
    - 101: (optional) Replace land cover area fractions with those of another land cover classification.
 Requires specifying `$LCID_CV` which should be the `$LCID` of some other parameter set that has completed step 0 (calls `replace_cv.py`).
+This is primarily used for creating parameters for the NLCD_INEGI "s" (stable land cover) parameter sets.
+See "Examples" section below.
    - 1: Compute the climatological (temporal) mean and standard deviation of LAI, Fcanopy, and albedo of each of the 46 8-day observations in the annual cycle, for each land cover class in each grid cell (calls `compute_clim_veg_hist.py`).
    - 2: Fill gaps in the climatological mean and standard deviation (calls `gapfill_veg_hist.py`).
    - 3: Compute standardized 8-day anomalies with respect to the climatological (temporal) mean and standard deviation of LAI, Fcanopy, and albedo, for each land cover class in each grid cell (calls `compute_anom_veg_hist.py`).